ykxvqze/bash_projects/README.md

 <a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/scansec.sh">scansec.sh</a>: interactive script for server security auditing and hardening.
 Note: option -a activates an audit-only mode (i.e. no hardening actions are executed).
 The main functions of `scansec.sh` (along with areas audited) are listed below.

-Note: the script <a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/auditscan.sh">auditscan.sh</a> is now a replacement for `scansec.sh`.
-The script `auditscan.sh` operates on a JSON file called 'audit.json' which explicitly contains the audit rules and can be independently expanded to include more rules.
+<a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/auditscan.sh">auditscan.sh</a> is now a replacement for `scansec.sh`.
+It operates on a JSON file called 'audit.json' which explicitly contains the audit rules and can be independently expanded to include more rules.
 In this new design, the rules are not hard-coded into the script itself, hence allowing for more flexibility.
 <!--
 ```
 scansec.sh